Social class in American history: Southern colonies

 The main themes have been the class system of the plantation South.
 These include the plantation masters and their families, as typified by the Byrd family.
 The plantation elite in gen regions of the Chesapeake, with some attention to South Carolina as well.
 The region had very few urban places apart from Charleston, where a merchant elite maintained close connections with nearby plantation society.
 It was a goal of prosperous merchants, lawyers and doctors in Charleston to buy lands and retire as country gentlemen.
 Charleston supported diverse ethnic groups, including Germans and French, as well as a free black population.
 Beyond the plantations yeoman farmers operated small holdings, sometimes with a slave or two.
 Missionaries commented on their lack of religiosity.
 The plantation areas of Virginia were integrated into the vestry system of the established Anglican church.
 By the 1760s a strong tendency to emulate British society was apparent in the plantation regions.
 However the growing strength of republicanism created a political ethos that resisted imperial taxation without local consent.
 Led by Virginia, the Southern Colonies resisted the British policy of taxation without representation, and supported the American Revolution, sending wealthy planters such as George Washington to lead the armies and Thomas Jefferson to declare the principles of independence, as well as thousands of ordinary folk to man the armies.

 19th century

+New England

+New England was settled by community groups, that transplanted their social structure from England.
+In New England there was a flattening--owning land was a reality for most families, and the system of powerful landlords that pervaded English rural life was not carried over.
+There was no aristocracy.
+The strong religious base of the Puritans made the social order revolve around the local Congregational church.
+Education was a high priority; Harvard College was founded in 1636 and provided most of the ministers and lawyers.
+By 1700 a rich merchant class grew up in Boston, Salem and other seaports, linking the local economy to the entire British Empire.
+By 1750 land shortages were causing problems, as Yankee began expanding north into Maine and New Hampshire, and west into New York.